Diethood » Recipes » Dinner Recipes » Pork Recipes » Instant Pot Garlic Pork Tenderloin

 Instructions

-• Add pork to the hot oil and brown on all sides.
+• Add the pork tenderloin to the hot oil and brown on all sides.
 Remove the pork from the IP and set aside.
 Add chicken broth to the Instant Pot and scrape up all the browned bits.

 • Meanwhile, in a mixing bowl whisk together soy sauce, garlic, maple syrup, olive oil, and brown mustard; stir into the chicken broth.

-• Slice and serve with prepared gravy.
+• Slice and serve with the prepared gravy.

 Notes